bitbybit-uat/helloworld/README.md

 - If you want to be a pleb and just install git via GUI, click [here](https://github.com/git-for-windows/git/releases/download/v2.37.0.windows.1/Git-2.37.0-64-bit.exe)

 To install the git command-line interface (CLI) on a MacOS machine:
-- If you have homebrew insatlled (which you can do [here](brew.sh), type this in a Terminal window (or your favorite terminal emulator):
+- If you have homebrew insatlled (which you can do [here](brew.sh)), type this in a Terminal window (or your favorite terminal emulator):
 ```
 brew install git
 ```
-- If you have MacPorts installed (which you can do [here](https://guide.macports.org/chunked/installing.macports.html), type this in a Terminal window (or your favorite terminal emulator:
+- If you have MacPorts installed (which you can do [here](https://guide.macports.org/chunked/installing.macports.html)), type this in a Terminal window (or your favorite terminal emulator):
 ```
 sudo port install git
 ```